-Using Fat to Fight Cancer: Engineering Human Mesenchymal Stem Cells With Nanotechnology to Serve as Trojan Horses for the Treatment of Cancer
+Using Fat To Fight Cancer: Engineering Human Mesenchymal Stem Cells With Nanotechnology To Serve as Trojan Horses for the Treatment of Cancer

 The Brain Tumor Stem Cell Research Lab is preparing to translate its provisionally patented research on using mesenchymal stem cells to treat cancer into clinical trials at Mayo Clinic.

-Dr. Quinones-Hinojosa's research team has found that when human mesenchymal stem cells (hMSCs) are packed with the bone morphogenetic protein 4 (BMP4) protein — either through the lab's novel nanoparticle formulation or via viral re-engineering — brain tumor initiating cells (BTICs) are rendered extremely sensitive to chemotherapy and radiation, with significant shrinkage in tumor volume.
+Dr. Quinones-Hinojosa's research team has found that when human mesenchymal stem cells (hMSCs) are packed with the bone morphogenetic protein 4 (BMP4) protein — either through the lab's novel nanoparticle formulation or via viral reengineering — brain tumor initiating cells (BTICs) are rendered extremely sensitive to chemotherapy and radiation, with significant shrinkage in tumor volume.

 The team's data has shown that its treatment group survived extraordinarily longer than patients who did not receive this treatment, indicating that this method could serve as a safe and readily available source of local therapy.